BreakoutMentors/Python-Resources/dictionaries.md

 ```

 Challenge questions (try your best guess first, if it doesn't work then search online):
 - How do you add more information to the dictionary after it has been created?
+Add a new state.
 - How do you find out the length of the dictionary?
+Print the length.
 - How can you find out if a key is in the dictionary?
+Add an if statement for a certain state.

 Fun fact: other programming languages use different terms for the same data structure.
 For example the Python list is called an array in Java and JavaScript.
 The general term for a Python dictionary is "associative arrays" because it associates info into key-value pairs.
 In Java and JavaScript they are called Maps because they map information from key to value.